Send the link below via email or IMCopy

 Actors memorize lines, movement, and cues by repetition on their on and in rehearsal

-Actors examines relationships between his/her character and others
+Actors examine relationships between his/her character and others

 Actors need to understand the play's themes, meaning, and overall significance